Introduction

 Debugger

-Launch the debugger panel by pressing Ctrl+Shift+D and click the little configuration icon to create a debugging task.
+and click the little configuration icon to create a debugging task.
 The editor detects your debugging environment automatically, but if this fails you can manually choose it.
-Next, you can set breakpoints wherever you want your program to stop and press F5 to start debugging.
-Now, you can inspect the status of all your variables and functions, examine their values and attributes, at any point in your file.
-In the panel you will see four main areas:
+Next, you can set breakpoints wherever you want your program to stop and press F5

-• Variables: contains all of the existing variables in your program.
+- Variables: contains all of the existing variables in your program.

-• Watch: this contains those variables that you have flagged for further inspection, so that they are easy to find.
+- Watch: this contains those variables that you have flagged for further inspection, so that they are easy to find.

-• Call Stack: this explains how the program got to where it currently is.
+- Call Stack: this explains how the program got to where it currently is.

-• Breakpoints: here you can see any breakpoints that you have set and quickly refer to them to disable, enable, or reapply them.
+- Breakpoints: here you can see any breakpoints that you have set and quickly refer to them to disable, enable, or reapply them.

-Breakpoints are set by clicking on the gutter of your file or by pressing F9 and they stop the execution of your program.
 You can change a breakpoint to also be a log points, that is, some info will be logged to the console when the program execution reaches that point.

 When debugging, you can take a few actions that are know as “stepping through code”:

-• Step over: this will step over a given line, meaning that if the line contains a function, it will be executed and the result returned without debugging each line.
+- Step over: this will step over a given line, meaning that if the line contains a function, it will be executed and the result returned without debugging each line.

-• Step into: if the line you are going to step into contains a function, the debugger will enter it and continue working line by line.
+- Step into: if the line you are going to step into contains a function, the debugger will enter it and continue working line by line.
 Otherwise it will behave as step over.

-• Step out: this takes the debugger to the line where the current function was called.
+- Step out: this takes the debugger to the line where the current function was called.

-You can also launch an interactive debugging console with Ctrl+Shift+Y.
+You can also launch an interactive debugging console with Ctrl+Shift+Y

 This is just a subset of the debugging capabilities of VS Code, and the topic deserves a course on its own.